Cristina Cambo

 Cristina P. Cambo is a Partner and Founding Member at Cambo Ferry, PLLC.
 She has focused her career in the areas of first party property coverage and defense for residential and commercial carriers.
 She assists and defends property insurers in coverage disputes and litigation, including pre-suit investigations, SIU investigations, alternative dispute resolution, and all aspects of litigation through trial.
 She also assists her clients with third party liability coverage opinions and evaluations.
 In addition to her litigation practice, Ms. Cambo acts as a general advisor on a wide range of strategic business and legal issues for her clients.

-Ms. Cambo is actively involved in both statewide and national professional associations.
+Ms. Cambo is actively involved in both state and national professional associations.
 On a statewide level, she serves on the Board of Directors for the Florida Defense Lawyers Association (“FDLA”), and she was the recipient of the 2024 President’s Award.
 Ms. Cambo serves as the Co-Chair of the First Party Property Insurance Committee for FDLA, as well as the liaison for the Diversity Equity & Inclusion Committee.
 Ms. Cambo was the Chair of the 2024 Florida Insurance Network Symposium (“FINS”) Conference hosted by the FDLA, and she was the Vice Chair of FINS in 2023.

-On a national level, Ms. Cambo is an active member of the DRI, which is the largest international membership organization of attorneys defending the interests of businesses and individuals in civil litigation.
+On a national level, Ms. Cambo is an active member of DRI, which is the largest international membership organization of attorneys defending the interests of businesses and individuals in civil litigation.
 Specifically, she was selected by DRI’s Center for Law and Public Policy as the Florida representative of the State Legislation and Rules Task Force.
 She is also an appointed member of the Federal Rules Task Force for DRI’s Center for Law and Public Policy.

 In terms of community involvement, Ms. Cambo served on the Executive Committee for the Leukemia and Lymphoma Society’s Annual Light the Night Event.